Contrast-Security-OSS/docs/content/installation/netcore/usage/GeneralUsage.md

 To stop the agent, stop the application and remove agent from its environment.
 Alternately, you may change the `CORECLR_ENABLE_PROFILING` setting to `0`.

-## IIS Express

-The installation for the IIS Express users is the same as self-hosted applications.